top of page

 I work with law enforcement agencies and nonprofits across the U.S. to advocate for Domestic Violence Awareness as a Public Speaker and as a Video Creator.

-I partnered with Chicago-based nonprofit KAN-WIN as the Keynote Speaker and Video Creator for the organization's 31st gala.
-Her contributions helped KAN-WIN to raise more than $65,000.
+I partnered with Chicago-based nonprofit KAN-WIN as the Keynote Speaker and Video Creator for the organization's 31st gala, helping to raise more than $65,000.

 I work with detectives at law enforcement agencies across California.
 This is a look inside my trip to San Jose, where I played the role of a Korean human trafficking victim to help trainees become more culturally responsive.